 Artist Francis Hamabe came to love Maine as much as Maine loved him.
-In a new book, The Art of Francis Hamabe, Carl Little looks back at the former Down East art director’s enduring legacy.
+In this excerpt from his new book, The Art of Francis Hamabe, Carl Little looks back at the former Down East art director’s enduring legacy

 At the celebration of Francis Hamabe’s life held on Thursday, August 1, 2002, at the Blue Hill Country Club, on what would have been his eighty-fifth birthday, the tributes were many and heartfelt.
 Friends and family praised the man; fellow artists, including Vincent Hartgen and William Shevis, honored the art.
 Shevis, who passed away in 2010, recalled his friend’s key role in founding Maine Coast Artists Gallery in Rockport.
 He reminisced about weekends at the Hamabes’ home “Wakonda” in South Blue Hill and paid tribute to the way Frank went his “own quiet way with the serenity of a guru showing us how to live life in harmony with the universe.”